You’ve probably seen that the £5 note isn’t the only polymer note, the £10 note is also made form the same plastic.

 The more detail that’s on a bank note, the harder it is to fake.

-The new polymer notes use holograms.
+The polymer notes use holograms.
 On the ten pound, the hologram changes from ‘ten’ to ‘pounds’.
 There’s also the same 3D crown as the fiver – if you turn the note over, behind the crown is a book shaped copper foil with the initials JA.

 The ten pound has a clear plastic window with a metallic foil image of Winchester Cathedral, where Jane Austen is buried.

-On top of all this, the polymer ten pound has a brand new feature – on the front of the new notes, there are two clusters of raised dots to help blind and partially sighted people identify it as a ten pound note.
+On top of all this, the polymer ten pound has a brand new feature – on the front of the notes, there are two clusters of raised dots to help blind and partially sighted people identify it as a ten pound note.

 When the twenty pound note gets its makeover, it will have a different pattern of raised dots to help people know which note they’re holding.